eikek/spray-openid/README.md

 [here](src/test/scala/org/eknet/spray/openid/RelyingParty.scala).

-## Usage -- Provider
+## Using the Provider

 Creating a provider is a bit more involved, since you need to fill the missing parts.
 An OpenId provider works by authenticating an end user and redirecting its user agent back to the relying party site with an assertion about its identifier.
 Thus it needs to render a login page and also an additionaly confirmation page.
-Page rendering is beyond the scope of this library, but to get started quickly examples are provided.
+Page rendering is a bit beyond the scope of this library, but a simple server side page rendering functionality is provided to get started quickly.

 The OpenId endpoint, provided by `EndpointRoute` class needs a `ProviderHooks` impl which collects all missing parts in one trait.
 The provided one defines